 The features offered with EV chargers vary widely, starting with simple hardware that basically functions only as a device that makes a connection to the vehicle, ensures that the connection meets safety standards, and lets the current flow.
 Additional features can include:

-- Display of data such as length of current charging session, charging rate in kW, total energy delivered (kWh), error messages, and more. - Display of advertising on a screen. - Usage data recording and transmittal. - Credit card billing information and swiping terminal. - Access card recognition (RFID). - Networking capability (wireless or hard-wired).
+- Display of data such as length of current charging session, charging rate in kW, total energy delivered (kWh), error messages, and more.

+- Display of advertising on a screen.

+- Usage data recording and transmittal.

 Should Users Pay to Charge?